mirsava/mirart/README.md

-# MirArt - Premium Art Gallery
+# ArtZyla - Premium Art Gallery

 A modern, responsive e-commerce website for selling original paintings built with React and Material-UI.